Conditions

 • PFO size

-The presence of other risk factors does not exclude PFO as the causative factor, but PFO is more likely when patients are young and lack other risk factors.
-Determining whether a patient’s stroke is related to a PFO should involve a multidisciplinary team including a neurologist, a cardiologist, and other health professionals trained in the care of patients with stroke.13
+The presence of other risk factors does not exclude PFO as the causative factor, but it is more likely when patients are young and lack other risk factors.
+A shared decision making process between the patient and their medical team is recommended when considering PFO closure.12

 The RESPECT trial was conducted at 69 centers across the U.S. and Canada.
 Alone among PFO closure studies, RESPECT included patients on anticoagulation therapy, providing a real-world cross section of patients.
 This trial has the most extensive follow-up data among all PFO closure studies; it spanned 13 years overall with 5,810 patient-years of safety follow-up.
 The RESPECT trial also revealed low rates of serious atrial fibrillation with the closure device, consistent with medical therapy.

-• Monitoring for Atrial Fibrillation prior to PFO Closure22 – 2022
+• Monitoring for Atrial Fibrillation prior to PFO Closure20 – 2022

 Recommendation: In patients who have suffered a stroke that may be PFO-associated, it’s important to screen for atrial fibrillation (AF).
 Given the lack of clear and specific guidance available on the optimal monitoring modality and duration, an expert panel set out to provide a straightforward and personalized approach to AF detection in these patients.